 I’d very much like to see this trend continue; there are surely people out there who would like to learn mathematics beyond the introductory calculus and linear algebra level–when there are no longer massive surpluses of texts on one topic–but may not be affiliated with a university for various reasons, and may not want to fork over the substantial sums that conventionally printed textbooks cost these days.
 At least for authors, I don’t think there’s much money to be made in algebraic topology writing, and math professors have nice salaries anyway, so why not?

-A talk on the p-adic numbers September 16, 2009Posted by Akhil Mathew in algebraic number theory, General, math education, number theory.
+A talk on the p-adic numbers September 16, 2009Posted by Akhil Mathew in General, algebraic number theory, number theory, math education.

 The start of the academic year has made it much more difficult for me to get in serious posts as of late, and the number theory series has slowed.
 Things should clear up at least somewhat in a few more weeks.
 In the meantime, I’ll do something that occurred to me a while back but I then forgot about: posting a talk.

 I took an independent study course last semester on class field theory.
 As is traditional, I gave a talk last May after the course on some aspects of the subject matter.
 Several faculty members at the university and teachers in my school attended, along with some undergraduates there.
 In the talk, I gave an elementary overview of the p-adic numbers, assuming no more than basic number theory and point-set topology.

 Tags: Bourbaki, open source triumphalism, Ubuntu, Web 2.0

 Warning: I have very little knowledge about these topics (even less than usual).